 In Australia and European countries, typically, temporary lodging is often calculated on a daily, weekly and monthly basis.
 This breakdown of rates is perfect for backpackers or newlywed tourists needing a few weeks of affordable accommodations without a long-term lease.
 If you're searching the housing ads and come across a rental until offering to rent PCM, it means that the owner rents out the unit per calendar month, or 30 days at a time.

 Benefits of PCM

-From families and students, to ambitious young graduates traveling the world, anyone can benefit from PCM rental options.
+From families and students to ambitious young graduates traveling the world, anyone can benefit from PCM rental options.
 A month-long stay in one region is perfect for summer school students attending workshops or anyone immersing themselves in a new culture.
-In the United States, monthly leases are usually based on 30-day increments, not the calendar month.
-This means a month containing 31 days will cost slightly more than a PCM rate.
+A 30-day pcm lease is the perfect short-term solution when you want to keep traveling through a new country and not get tied to one place for long.

 Limitations of PCM

-Since rental properties offered on a monthly basis have new tenants up to 12 times each year, they are often unfurnished.
+Since rental properties offered on a monthly basis have new tenants up to 12 times each year, they typically come unfurnished.
 Plan on renting or buying basic necessities, such as beds, chairs, tables, bathroom supplies and cooking supplies.
 When signing a rental contract, ask if the property contains any furnishings so you'll know what you need.
 Sometimes a previous tenant will leave basic furniture behind for the next person to use.

 Short-term rentals may require a specific method of payment.
 Cash, a cashier's check or electronic debit withdrawals are common.
 Since bank checks can take up to two weeks to clear — or even longer if drawn from a foreign bank — landlords may not accept them as payment.
 If they do, you may have to wait until your check clears to move in.
 It is important to factor this delay into your plans.
 You can sometimes pay with a credit card.
 Whatever payment method you and the landlord agree on, expect to show identification.

 - Jupiterimages/Creatas/Getty Images